Website Redesign Process: How to Redesign a Website in 5 Steps

 From 2013 to 2018, mobile traffic increased by 222%, and it shows no signs of stopping.
 With so many users accessing your website from a smartphone, it’s more important than ever that your website is mobile responsive.

 If you don’t have a mobile responsive site, it’s time to start taking the first website redesign steps.

 After reading this far, you probably have a good understanding of whether you need to create a website redesign process for your website.

-If you’ve decided that you do, we’ve got you covered with how to redesign a website with our five-step process.
+If you’ve decided that you do, we’ve got you covered with how to redesign a website with our five-step checklist.

 1. Take a deep dive into your current website

 The first step of any web redesign process is to audit your current site.
 It’s impossible to know just what your website needs if you don’t know what it currently has.

 That said, you’ll want to scrub your site from top to bottom — looking for anything from design inconsistencies to broken links.